Indian Naval Air Arm: History

 Year 1988 saw the induction of Tupolev 142M into service.
 The aircraft started operations from Dabolim in Goa and later shifted its operations to INS Rajali in 1992.
 Tu-142M was primarily used in the long-range maritime reconnaissance and anti-submarine warfare role.
 The aircraft served the navy till 2018 and participated in the Indian Peace Keeping Mission in Sri Lanka.
 Also participated in Operation Cactus in Maldives, in which the fleeing mercenaries were detected and tracked until apprehended by ships.

-On 11 May 2013, first squadron of MiG-29K was commissioned which mark the another milestone in naval aviation.
-These aircraft were commissioned as a replacement of ageing Sea Harrier.
+On 11 May 2013, first squadron of MiG-29K was commissioned.
+These aircraft were commissioned as a replacement of the ageing Sea Harrier. after 46 years of service the Il-38 patrol aircraft was retired from the force on 31 October 2023.
+More P-8I aircraft are planned to replace them.

 The Naval Aviation Museum located in Bogmalo, 6 km from Vasco da Gama, Goa, India showcases the history of the Naval Air Arm.